-Sociological approaches to rural policy challenges, issues such as community revitalization, rural demographic changes, rural development, environmental impacts, the structure of food and agricultural production, and rural-urban linkages, rural media, small town development, rural gender issues, agricultural restructuring, youth and ageing in rural areas.
+Rural Sociology encompasses sociological approaches to rural policy challenges, issues such as community revitalization, rural demographic changes, rural development, environmental impacts, the structure of food and agricultural production, and rural-urban linkages, rural media, rural gender issues, agricultural restructuring, youth and ageing in rural areas.

 Rural Sociology Research in the Land Grant Setting- Preston E. La Ferney

 Observations on Rural Sociology and Its Prospects - R. J. Hildreth

 The Sociology of Agriculture: Toward a New Rural Sociology.
 Annual Review of Sociology, Vol. 9:67-81 (August 1983).

 Changing Rural Social Systems: Adaptation and Survival by Nan E. Johnson, Ching-li Wang.